micha/jsawk/README.markdown

 with JSONQuery that you can do with jsawk scripts, to include selecting records, drilling down into records, mapping input sets to output sets as a sort of filter, modifying the JSON, sorting, whathaveyou.
 JSONQuery is to JSONPath is to JSON, as XQuery is to XPath is to XML.
+Here are some JSONQuery resources to get started with this powerful tool:

   * [The persevere JSONQuery documentation](http://docs.persvr.org/documentation/jsonquery)
   * [Kris Zyp's intro to JSONQuery in dojo](http://www.sitepen.com/blog/2008/07/16/jsonquery-data-querying-beyond-jsonpath/)